 You will see very young Thai schoolchildren riding motorcycles, who are barely tall enough for their feet to reach the foot-pegs.
 They can not possibly be old enough to have a driving license, indeed many Thai people drive without even having passed their driving test.
 And although drink-driving in Thailand is just as illegal as in your home country, it is often turned a blind eye to resulting in intoxicated drivers being behind the wheel, especially at night.
 Even licensed drivers can drive in a very erratic and careless manner, often driving too fast and in an aggressive, impatient manner.

 As a result of all of these factors, driving in Thailand is risky, indeed many young tourists never make it home after trying to ride back to their hotel from a party on one of the islands.
 Therefore you should only consider driving a motorcycle in Thailand if you hold a full motorcycle license in your home country, and are confident and experienced in doing so.
 And bear in mind that the majority of travel insurance policies will not cover you if you have an accident in Thailand and you may end up with a large bill for repairing the bike and a hospital admission (and a ruined holiday).
+For travel insurance we recommend World Nomads.
 You will see many tourists hiring bikes and riding without a helmet or any kind of protective clothing, and may be lulled into a false sense of security, but take your time to carefully consider whether you are prepared to accept the risks before doing so yourself.

 Although Thai people are very friendly and decent (with the vast majority being Buddhists), of course, there are still some bad eggs who will go to lengths to separate you from your hard-earned money and expensive belongings.
 And these types of miscreants will be more likely to gravitate towards areas popular with tourists, whom many Thais still consider to be rich, but with a bit of basic common sense, you can avoid becoming a victim yourself.